newcontext-oss/kitchen-terraform/examples/getting_started/README.md

 ```
   $ vim .kitchen.yml
 ```

-You'll see content in it that looks like this:

 Let's go ahead and add in configuration for for both test kitchen and kitchen terraform.
 First the driver - the driver we are using is called